tjmcs/kragle/README.md

 used in our kickstart file and the requirements for a legacy boot system differ from those for an EFI-boot system).

-To modify the files we need to modify in the RHEL-7.1 ISO, we first need to unpack the RHEL-7.1 ISO into a local directory (so that we can edit those files).
-First, mount the RHEL-7.1 ISO file locally (here, we're going to assume it's mounted under the `/mnt/cdrom` directory, it may be different on your Linux system):
+To modify the files we need to modify in the RHEL ISO, we first need to unpack the RHEL ISO into a local directory (so that we can edit those files).
+First, mount the RHEL ISO file locally (here, we're going to assume it's mounted under the `/mnt/cdrom` directory, it may be different on your Linux system):